payjoin/payjoin.org/README.md

 ### Send Payjoin

+<a id="send"></a>

-Sending payjoin is a simple flow compared to lightning.
+Sending payjoin is simple compared to lightning.
 It works anywhere with internet:

 1. HTTP request a payjoin by sending a fallback transaction to the unified URI
 2. Sign and broadcast the payjoin transaction response